Victory Parade in Moscow on June 24, 1945. With English subtitles and in colour

 Moscow.
 The Red Square.

-On the 24th of June 1945,
+On June 24, 1945,

-here at the walls of the ancient Kremlin,
+here, at the walls of the ancient Kremlin,

 the country welcomed her sons, who returned victorious.